 “Giants,” said the cheese man, and that was all they got out of him on the matter.
 But Witch Stein heard, a few years later, about a stone giant named Hymir who had developed a sudden, and rather ferocious, aversion to dairy products.

-“What’ll it be,” Etheldred asked, pulling herself up onto the lip of the cauldron.
+“What’ll it be,” Etheldred asked.
+She pulled herself up onto the lip of the cauldron.
 “Water, milk, tea?”

 Witch Stein looked up at her mountain of a husband and shook her head.
 “Better make it wine,” she said.

 “You’re my kind of woman, Frankie!”
-Etheldred cackled and she waved her hands over the pot, reciting a complicated incantation that involved a little too much hip wiggling and bosom shimmying for Frances’s taste.
+Etheldred cackled.
+She waved her hands over the pot and recited a complicated incantation that involved a little too much hip wiggling and bosom shimmying for Frances’s taste.

 Soon the cauldron was brimming with a fragrant, dark red vintage.